okta/okta-sdk-swift/README.md

 ## Need help?

 *Note:* This SDK is in beta status, and is currently unsupported.
+At this time, there are no plans for this to become supported, and will remain in beta status.
 If you run into problems using the SDK, you can:

 - Ask questions on the [Okta Developer Forums][devforum]
 - Post [issues on GitHub][github-issues] (for code errors)